Garten mit grauem Gartenhaus

 Gartenhaus streichen Deckfarbe

-Should I varnish or paint my garden house?
+Should I stain or paint my garden shed?

-The decision whether to varnish or paint your garden shed depends on your needs and aesthetic preferences.
-Wood varnishes preserve the natural look of the wood by leaving the structure and grain visible.
-Applying wood oil is popular for larch and teak.
-Varnishes penetrate the wood, allow it to breathe and regulate moisture, which reduces the risk of cracks and warping.
-They offer protection for around two to three years and, depending on the color, provide good UV protection.
+Whether you should treat your garden shed with stain or paint depends on your needs and aesthetic preferences.
+Wood stains preserve the natural look of the wood by keeping the structure and grain visible.
+For larch and teak, applying wood oil is popular.
+Stains penetrate the wood, allow it to breathe and regulate moisture, which reduces the risk of cracks and warping.
+They provide protection for around two to three years and, depending on the colour shade, offer good UV protection.

-Protective varnishes provide an opaque, even layer of paint that completely covers the wood and sets colorful accents.
-Wood varnishes form a water-repellent and elastic protective layer that lasts for about four to five years.
-The color-treated wood is effectively protected from the effects of the weather during this time.
+Protective paints provide an opaque, even layer of colour that completely covers the wood and adds colour accents.
+Wood paints form a water-repellent and elastic protective coating that lasts around four to five years.
+During this time, the coated wood is effectively protected against weathering.
 This method is particularly suitable if you prefer a robust, long-lasting coating.